New Ideas, Bold Solutions, and Exploration.

 This is what The Future of Innovation is.

 This annual RBC Leadership conference, hosted by the J. Herbert Smith Centre, sparks new conversations about cutting-edge solutions for problems that are persistent throughout Canada and the world.

 This year we're giving you the opportunity to connect virtually with thought leaders, businesses, and students about the ideas that will help us adapt and overcome the new challenges we are facing globally.

 We have brought speakers from around the world to help enrich the community and foster discovery.
-The goal is to explore the frontiers of innovation and insight inspiration while we discuss the challenges and opportunities around trans-border migration and economies moving into 2021.
+The goal is to explore the frontiers of innovation and insight inspiration while we discuss the challenges and opportunities facing 2021.

 About J Herbert Smith Centre

 The J Herbert Smith Centre for Technology Management and Entrepreneurship (TME) was founded in 1988 to cultivate new ideas, creative thinking, and an entrepreneurial spirit for careers in the ever-changing world of technology.
 Over the past 30 years, TME has aided countless startups to move from ideation to early startup and equipped them with the skills they need to apply their expertise in a business environment.

 Bayo is a widely celebrated international speaker, teacher, public intellectual, essayist and author of two books, These Wilds Beyond our Fences: Letters to My Daughter on Humanity’s Search for Home (North Atlantic Books) and We Will Tell our Own Story: The Lions of Africa Speak.
 He is also the Executive Director and Chief Curator for The Emergence Network and host of the online course, ‘We Will dance with Mountains’.